VillainsRule/CrackedShell/README.md

 This specifies whether or not the server is secure (`wss://` or `ws://`).<br>
 For official servers, set this to `true`.
 For locally hosted servers, set it to `false`.

-#### custom
-This is a boolean that helps you make connect custom servers.<br>
-Keep this as `false` unless instructed to by the server provider.

 <br>
 <h2 align="center">Replacements</h2>